Data Protection & Privacy

 Overview

-The Taiwan Personal Data Protection Act (PDPA) is a national data protection law that helps organizations safeguard personal information and ensure the privacy rights of individuals, enforced by Taiwan’s Ministry of Justice.
+The Taiwan Personal Data Protection Act (PDPA) is a national data protection law that helps organizations safeguard personal information and ensure the privacy rights of individuals.
+The PDPA establishes legal requirements for the collection, processing, use, and security of personal data by both public agencies and private sector organizations operating in Taiwan.

 Why it Matters

-Taiwan PDPA establishes a robust framework for protecting personal data and supporting regulatory compliance.
-Key benefits include:
+The Taiwan Personal Data Protection Act (PDPA) establishes a robust framework for protecting personal data and supporting regulatory compliance in Taiwan.

 • Strengthen data protection practices